-The Group's investment properties were valued on 31st December, 2010 by Colliers International (Hong Kong) Limited, an independent professionally qualified valuer and the principal valuer of Regal REIT, at HK\$14,880,000,000 on an open market value, existing use basis.
-The investment properties are leased to related parties under operating leases, further details of which are included in note 25(a) to the consolidated financial statements.
+The Group's investment properties were valued on 31st December, 2011 by Colliers International (Hong Kong) Limited, an independent professionally qualified valuer and the principal valuer of Regal REIT, at HK\$17,154,000,000 on an open market value, existing use basis.
+The investment properties are leased to a related party and other commercial tenants under operating leases, further details of which are included in note 26(a) to the consolidated financial statements.

-The Group's investment properties, which are situated in Hong Kong and held under medium to long term leases, have been pledged to secure banking facilities granted to the Group (note 18).
+The Group's investment properties, which are situated in Hong Kong and held under medium to long term leases, have been pledged to secure banking facilities granted to the Group (note 19).

-Further particulars of the Group's investment properties are included on pages 158 to 159.
+Further particulars of the Group's investment properties are included on pages 154 to 155.